Burn Injury Lawyers

 Finally, if the burn damage is considered to be “punitive,” additional compensation may be awarded to the victim.
 Punitive damages are included at the court’s discretion if it can be proven that the at-fault party’s actions were egregious or reckless.

 If you or someone you know were injured in any kind of accident caused by negligence, contact the personal injury or workplace accident attorneys at Sobo & Sobo online for a free consultation, or call 855-GOT-SOBO.
-The Sobo team has over 50 years of experience helping injured victims win settlements for burn accidents across the Hudson Valley and New York City.
+The Sobo team has over 50 years of experience helping injured victims win settlements for burn accidents across the New York, New Jersey and Chicago, IL.